Tymshare: Beginnings

 Tymshare was founded in 1964 by Thomas O’Rourke and David Schmidt, two former employees of General Electric's Computer Department.
 The company was entering the new market of time-sharing, which at that time was expected to grow rapidly.
 GE would itself soon enter this market as well, after collaborating with Dartmouth College.

 Tymshare initially focussed on the SDS 940 platform, initially running at University of California Berkeley.
 They received their own leased 940 in mid-1966, running the Berkeley Timesharing System, which had limited time-sharing capability.
 IBM Stretch programmer Ann Hardy rewrote the time-sharing system to service 32 simultaneous users.
 By 1969 the company had three locations, 100 staff, and five SDS 940s.

 In 1968, LaRoy Tymes and Norm Hardy developed the idea of creating a network with minicomputers to communicate with the mainframes.
-The minicomputers—initially an inexpensive 12-bit computer from General Automation and soon a more capable 16-bit Varian 620i—would serve as the network's nodes, running a program called a "supervisor" which routed data, performed diagnostics, and kept network statistics; a local program at each node, dubbed a "leprechaun," handled log-in, security, and diagnostics.
+The minicomputers started off as an inexpensive 12-bit computer from General Automation and soon became a more capable 16-bit Varian 620i—would serve as the network's nodes, running a program called a "supervisor" which routed data, performed diagnostics, and kept network statistics; a local program at each node, dubbed a "leprechaun," handled log-in, security, and diagnostics.
 The supervisor was written in assembly code by Tymes for the SDS 940, with architectural design contributions from Hardy in late 1969.
 The network became fully operational in 1970, and by 1972 the resulting Tymnet system connected 40 cities in the United States.
 Tymnet was a centralized network, unlike ARPANET; it featured centralized password storage, statistical multiplexing, flow management, and great attention to security issues.

 Tymshare acquired a variety of companies during its 20 years of operation.
 One of the first, in 1968, was Dial Data, a time-sharing service bureau in Newton, Massachusetts, that had an additional five SDS 940 computers.
 Additional acquisitions included United Data Centers, Alan-Babcock Computing, Bancard of Rhode Island, and TeleCheck.

 It soon became apparent that the SDS 940 could not keep up with the rapid growth of the network.
 In 1972, Joseph Rinde joined the Tymnet group and began porting the Supervisor code to the 32-bit Interdata 7/32, as the 8/32 was not yet ready.
 In 1973, the 8/32 became available, but the performance was disappointing, and a crash-effort was made to develop a machine that could run Rinde's Supervisor.